-Date of Birth: 21 January 1950
+Date of birth: 21 January 1950

 Association president since: 1988

-• Having come through the club's youth ranks, Ángel María Villar Llona made his debut for Athletic Club in 1971, and was a regular fixture at San Mamés for a decade, scoring three goals in 22 games for Spain and finishing as a runner-up in the 1977 UEFA Cup.
-Having studied for a law degree while playing, he was one of the founder members of the Spanish players' association in 1978 and later president of the local association in Vizcaya, working his way up to become Spanish Football Federation (RFEF) president in 1988.
+• Having come through their youth ranks, Ángel María Villar Llona made his debut for Athletic Club in 1971, and was a regular fixture at San Mamés for a decade, scoring three goals in 22 games for Spain and finishing as a runner-up in the 1977 UEFA Cup.
+Having studied for a law degree while playing, he was one of the founder members of the Spanish players' association in 1978 and later president of the local association in Vizcaya, working his way up to become Royal Spanish Football Federation (RFEF) president in 1988.

 • Married with three children, Villar Llona has said: "For me, football is life.
 I have played the game at every level from schoolboy to club professional and the national team, and experienced the passion and the joy that this great game brings.
 I also know what football means to millions of people and I try to bring that to my work helping to develop the game for future generations."